 No matter what the flooring is, its longevity will depend on how much damage it faces over the years.
 It also depends on if it is installed and maintained correctly.
-However, solid hardwood wins as far as the longest lasting flooring.
+However, solid hardwood wins as far as the longest-lasting flooring.
 Solid hardwood flooring can last over 100 years and rarely needs to be replaced.
-A natural stone like granite, marble and slate, along with a glazed high-grade ceramic tile flooring, is a close second to the "longest lasting flooring" title if adequately taken care of.
+A natural stone like granite, marble, and slate, along with glazed high-grade ceramic tile flooring, is a close second to the "longest lasting flooring" title if adequately taken care of.
 Nevertheless, let’s look in more detail at solid hardwood species and other considerations.

 Red oak is the most popular choice in the USA.
 It is tough and resists dents very well.
 On the contrary, pine tends to be very soft and unforgiving over time under heavy traffic.
 If you are looking for a distressed, lived-in look, this would be adequate.
 Look for the Janka rating of the hardwood.
 A rating of less than 1290 indicates a softer wood.
 Mirage Hardwood Flooring has a table of hardness as a good reference.

 Another primary consideration is to check how porous the species is.
 This is important if you plan on staining the wood.
-For instance, maple, cherry and birch are non-porous and can have difficulty taking stain without extra prep to achieve an even result.
-On the other hand, woods such as elm, oak and ash are more porous with different figures and grain patterns that take to stains more easily.
+For instance, maple, cherry, and birch are non-porous and can have difficulty taking stains without extra prep to achieve an even result.
+On the other hand, woods such as elm, oak, and ash are more porous with different figures and grain patterns that take to stains more easily.
 If you are purchasing completely unfinished, raw wood to be finished on-site, this is something you might want to consider.
 This brings us to…

 The width and length are mainly personal preferences.
 Wide long planks have a more unified appearance.
 Thinner planks tend to give a more traditional look.
 Short planks are great for a herringbone or chevron parquet pattern.
 However, the most critical dimension is thickness.
 The standard thickness of most solid hardwood planks is at least 3/4-inch thick.
 You do not want to go any less than this to keep its strength and stability.